 If a student retakes a course to improve his/her grade, the higher grade will be calculated into the GPA.
 Financial aid may or may not pay for a student to retake a course.

 All students must submit test scores from the Psychological Services Bureau (PSB) Health Occupations Aptitude Examination with a minimum score of 190.
+Scores cannot be more than a year old.
 Program faculty recommend students take the examination at Southern Crescent Technical College.
 It is administered in the Community Service building and the results are accessed online by the Radiologic Technology program faculty.
 Southern Crescent Technical College administers the PSB test every Monday.
 Please call 770-228-7364 for an appointment.
 Available seats fill up fast, especially in the spring semester.
 Schedule early and do not wait until the last minute.
 If a student takes the PSB HOAB at a different testing site, it must be the 3rd edition and all attempts must be transferred to Southern Crescent Technical College via PSB, at an additional cost to the student.
 For test question samples, visit www.psbtests.com.

 Should there be more qualified students competing than available spaces, candidates are admitted based on the grade point average for the courses listed above plus the score on the PSB Health Occupations Aptitude Examination.
-The grade point average, which is based on the 4.00 scale, will be converted to a 400 point scale and added to the score of the HOAE (maximum score - 305 points).
+The grade point average, which is based on the 4.00 scale, will be converted to a 400 point scale and added to the score of the PSB HOAE (maximum score - 305 points).
 Spaces are filled from the highest score downward until the maximum enrollment total is reached.
 The student’s program application date will break any tie.
 "Application date" is defined as the date when the student applied to the college for the program or the date on the Change of Enrollment Form to the Radiologic Technology program.
-All applicants will be notified of program status, by mail, no later than the first day of the summer semester.
+All applicants will be notified of program status by mail no later than the first day of the summer semester.

 NOTE: Grading standards for radiologic technology courses are very stringent.
 For students to progress to the next course of study, a minimum grade of C must be achieved in every RADT course.
 Students must also maintain a minimum GPA of 3.0 to remain in the program.